For a PDF version, click here.

 2007

-Winner of the Smith Breeden Prize awarded by the Journal of Finance
+Winner of the Smith Breeden Prize, Journal of Finance

 2003-2004 Earle A. Chiles Fellowship, Harvard University